 You or your domestic helper can terminate the contract at any time, so long as they have sufficient reasons, by providing one month’s notice or one month’s pay in lieu of notice.

-The Immigration Department provides more information on terminating contracts and also form ID407E which you will need to fill in.
+The Immigration Department provides more information on terminating contracts, and also form ID407E, which you will need to fill in should this be the case.

 What happens after the domestic helper’s contract has ended?

 Your domestic helper will be permitted to stay in Hong Kong for 14 days after the conclusion of a contract.
-Check the current legislation with the immigration department as this may alter.
+Check the current legislation with the immigration department, as this may change.

 You will need to make sure all payments are up-to-date, including any outstanding wages and food allowances, annual leave (paid pro-rata so long as the helper has worked for you more than three months), passage home as well as long service leave (if your helper has worked for you for longer than five years) or severance pay (if the termination is due to redundancy).